omarkamaal/se-assignment/README.md

 ##### `getQuoteFromDB(cb [, index])`

 - Will call the callback function passed __cb__ with arguments `error, quote`
-    - error will be null if no error occured
+    - error will be null if no error occurred
     - quote should contain a random quote document returned from the database
-- Optional arguemtn index if present will select a sepcific quote by index from the quotes documents returned.
+- Optional argument index if present will select a specific quote by index from the quotes documents returned.

 ```js
 getQuoteFromDB(function (err, quote) {